 6. Communication is the key

-I used to expect my husband to read my mind and thankfully I learnt (a few years into our relationship) that expecting him to just ‘get me’ all the time is completely ridiculous.
-Sometimes I have to literally spell things out to him – This is how I feel and why I feel that way.
+I used to expect my husband to read my mind and thankfully I learned (a few years into our relationship) that expecting him to just “get me” all the time is completely ridiculous.
+Sometimes I have to literally spell things out to him, which usually ends up helping the entire situation a lot more than keeping silent.

-We now understand and respect each other’s communication style.
+We now understand and respect each other’s communication styles.
 I’ve encouraged him to open up more and he’s rubbed off on me in a way that I’m better about telling him exactly what I want.
 From the time we met, he has been wonderful at making me feel special and pampering me on special days.
-He used get the most beautiful flowers.
-After the first few times I had to let him know that I don’t like flowers much.
-They don’t last long and I feel sad when I have to throw away something that was brought so lovingly.
-He understood and now I get the best gifts which he realises I need and enjoy!

 7. Understanding each other’s unique style is extraordinarily helpful